-Modesto Dog Bite Lawyer (209) 227-1931
+Modesto Dog Bite Lawyer

-California's strict liability theory is codified in California Civil Code section 3342 which states that the owner of a dog may be held responsible for the harms and losses of a person bitten by the dog when (i) the injury was proximately caused by the dog and (ii) the victim was in a public area or lawfully in a private area when the incident occurred.
+California's strict liability theory is codified in California Civil Code section 3342, which states that the owner of a dog may be held responsible for the harms and losses of a person bitten by the dog when (i) the injury was proximately caused by the dog and (ii) the victim was in a public area or lawfully in a private area when the incident occurred.

-As you can see, a viable defense that can be raised by the owner of the dog is claiming you were trespassing on their property.
-California's strict liability law requires that you were in a public place or lawfully authorized to be in a private area when you were attacked.
-If it turns out you were not allowed to be at the location when the attack occurred, you may not be able to recover any financial compensation.
+As you can see, a viable defense that can be raised by the dog's owner is claiming you were trespassing on their property.
+California's strict liability law requires that you were in a public place or lawfully authorized to be in a private area when attacked.
+If you were not allowed to be at the location where the attack occurred, you might not be able to recover any financial compensation.
 Assessing the viability of your case and whether strict liability applies is very fact-dependent.
 This is why it is so important to sit down and talk with an experienced Modesto dog bite injury lawyer so that they can provide you with counsel and advice on your legal options.The Location of the Dog Bite Injury Claim

 If a lawsuit needs to be filed by your attorney, the jurisdiction for the case is usually in the county where the incident occurred.
 The suit will typically be filed in a state civil court.
-Modesto dog bite injury cases are usually filed in the Superior Court of California, County of Stanislaus Civil Division.Get the Contact Information of the Dog Owner
+Modesto dog bite injury cases are generally filed in the Superior Court of California, County of Stanislaus Civil Division.Get the Contact Information of the Dog Owner

-If you are attacked by a dog, it is critically important for you to obtain the contact information of the dog owner.
-This is important because the way you are typically compensated in a dog bite injury claim is by filing the necessary claim documents with the dog owner's homeowner's insurance company.
+If you are attacked by a dog, obtaining the dog owner's contact information is essential.
+This is important because you are typically compensated in a dog bite injury claim by filing the necessary documents with the dog owner's homeowner's insurance company.
 If you are bitten by a dog and do not know who owns the animal, you do not have a viable source of recoverable compensation.
-It is akin to being involved in a hit and run accident where the at-fault driver flees the scene.
-In these scenarios, the only viable option outside of the at-fault individual's insurance company is filing an uninsured claim through your own insurance policy.
+It resembles being involved in a hit-and-run accident where the at-fault driver flees the scene.
+In these scenarios, the only viable option outside the at-fault individual's insurance company is filing an uninsured claim through your insurance policy.Compensations for Dog Bite Injuries

 The dog bite laws of California allow the victims of dog attacks to pursue financial restitution for their harms and losses through a personal injury claim.
 Forms of compensation include: